6.4. Inverters: principle of operation and parameters

-To produce a modified square wave output, such as one shown in the center of Figure 11.2, low frequency waveform control can be used in the inverter.
+To produce a modified square wave output, such as the one shown in the center of Figure 11.2, low frequency waveform control can be used in the inverter.
 This feature allows adjusting the duration of the alternating square pulses.
 Also, transformers are used here to vary the output voltage.
-Combination of pulses of different length and voltage results in multi-stepped modified square wave, which closely matches the sine wave shape.
+Combination of pulses of different length and voltage results in a multi-stepped modified square wave, which closely matches the sine wave shape.
 The low frequency inverters typically operate at ~60 Hz frequency.

 To produce a sine wave output, high-frequency inverters are used.
 These inverters use the pulse-width modification method: switching currents at high frequency, and for variable periods of time.
 For example, very narrow (short) pulses simulate a low voltage situation, and wide (long pulses) simulate high voltage.
 Also, this method allows spacing the pulses to be varied: spacing narrow pulses farther apart models low voltage (Figure 11.5).

 In the image above, the blue line shows the square wave varied by the length of the pulse and timing between pulses; the red curve shows how those alternating signals are modeled by a sine wave.
 Using very high frequency helps create very gradual changes in pulse width and thus models a true sine signal.
 The pulse-width modulation method and novel digital controllers have resulted in very efficient inverters (Dunlop, 2010).